TechsCode-Team/UltraPunishmentsWiki/installation/proxy.md

 - Upload the plugin.
 - Start your server.

-`Note:` *You will need a MySQL database to be able to use UltraPunishments in proxy mode.
+`Note:` *You will need a MySQL database to be able to use Ultra Punishments in proxy mode.
 Depending on your host, the process can vary, and will not be mentionned nor explained here.*

 Once the plugin has been installed on the proxy, and that it's loading as expected, we need to set up the MySQL connections inside the back-end servers.
 This part is important, as it will synchronize all your data accross your spigot servers.
 <br>

 ## Connecting to MySQL
-As mentionned above, a MySQL database is needed to sync UltraPunishments accross servers.
+As mentionned above, a MySQL database is needed to sync Ultra Punishments accross servers.
 To start your syncing process, connect to your server in-game, and open the plugin's GUI by executing the command `/upun` in chat.
 <br>

 Then click on the Command Block in the bottom-left of the GUI. *(Called `Settings`)*